nitipit/phothumb/README.md

 phothumb
 =======
-Thumbnail lib that handle photo orientation for web
+Python thumbnail library that handle photo orientation for web